-This very simple version came from my dear friend Patti.
+This very simple version of Indian Fry Bread came from my dear friend Patti.
 We were living in Idaho from 1996-1999 when our hubbies were both stationed at Mountain Home Air Force Base in Idaho when she shared it with me.

 I lost the recipe for several years, but when we reconnected on Facebook, she shared it with me again and I made sure to keep up with it this time!

 Yesterday I decided to make Indian Fry Bread for supper for us to have tacos.
-I shared a pic on my personal profile and some local peeps asked for the recipe so I thought I'd post it here.
+The last time I shared a picture of this recipe some local peeps asked for the recipe so I thought I'd post it here.
+You're going to love this delicious fry bread and all the options you have for eating it!

-If my memory serves me right, Patti served them with strips of steak (think, fajita meat) with beans and other toppings! 🥙🌮 I remember using Mexe beans over the top when we lived in Idaho but I can't find those in Mississippi.
+It's versatile.
+If my memory serves me right, Patti served her fry bread with strips of steak (think, fajita meat) with beans and other toppings! 🥙🌮 I remember using Mexe beans over the top when we lived in Idaho but I can't find those in Mississippi.

-This week we had ours with taco meat with black beans, cheese, sour cream, lettuce, tomato, and homemade salsa.
+This week we had "Navajo Tacos" with traditional taco fillings: taco meat with black beans, cheese, sour cream, lettuce, tomato, and homemade salsa.

 Except for my baby boy who is sometimes anti-vegetable.
-He had his with meat, sour cream, and cheese:
+He had his with meat, sour cream, and cheese (see below).

 Indian Fry Bread Ingredients:

 So let's get started.
-The ingredients are simple:
+The ingredients for this fry bread dough are very simple:

 - 5 cups of all-purpose flour (plus extra for rolling)